Disentangling Exploration of Large Language Models by Optimal Exploitation: Experimental Evaluation

-\textbf{Weak exploration is not enough.} Contrary to claims in prior work \cite{huang2024wese}, our findings demonstrate that smaller LLMs with fewer parameters are unable to sufficiently explore the environment.
-This finding is probably due to the increased exploration complexity in our setting.
-Our results reveal a clear trend of improved exploration capabilities with model scaling, as evidenced by the statistically significant slope of a linear regression (p $\leq$ 0.01).
+\textbf{Weak exploration is not enough.} In prior work, small language models were sufficient for exploration \cite{huang2024wese}.
+Motivated by these claims, we correlated the exploration gaps with each LLM's result in the Massive Multilingual Language Understanding (MMLU-Pro) benchmark \citep{wang2024mmlu}.
+Contrary to earlier claims, we found that specifically weak LLMs struggle to explore their environment effectively.
+We hypothesize the difference is due to the disentangled evaluation and increased exploration complexity compared to prior experiments.
+Figure \ref{fig:main-paper-correlation} reveals a clear trend of improved exploration capabilities with MMLU-Pro score, as evidenced by the statistically significant slope of a linear regression ($p\leq0.01$).
 Interestingly, closed-source models do not necessarily outperform open-source counterparts.
 For instance, GPT-4o and Llama 3.3 exhibit comparable exploration gaps at the end of training.

-\textbf{Optimality gaps measure exploration accurately.} Our results support the decomposition of the total return gap into its optimal exploitation and exploration components.
-Reconsider in this context the agent returns and the corresponding exploration gaps, which are illustrated in Figure \ref{fig:main-paper-learning-curves}.
-We find that the agent return does often not correlate with true exploration progress.
-For instance, models such as Mistral Large (123B), Llama 3.3 (70B), and o1-mini exhibit no significant differences in their agent returns, despite showing statistically significant differences in their exploration gaps (p $\leq$ 0.01).
-To further investigate this disparity, we conducted an ablation study in which we substituted our optimal exploration with an alternative LLM.
-The results for this follow-up experiment are listed in appendix \ref{app:llm-exploitation}.
+\textbf{The regret decomposition measures exploration accurately.} Our results support the proposed regret decomposition to obtain exploitation and exploration components.
+To support our claim, we refer the reader again to the agent returns and the corresponding exploration gaps, which are illustrated in Figure \ref{fig:main-paper-learning-curves}.
+We find that the agent's return often does not correlate with true exploration progress.
+For instance, Llama 3.3 (70B) and o1-mini exhibit no significant differences in their agent returns, despite showing statistically significant differences in their exploration gaps ($p\leq0.01$).
+To test whether we can also use an LLM as a replacement for our optimal exploitation, we conducted an ablation study in which we substituted our optimal exploration with an Llama 3.3 (70B) and compared their results.
+The outcomes for this follow-up experiment are listed in Appendix A.7 \cite{grams2025disentangling}.
 The additional ablation demonstrates that the exploitation return cannot be reliably measured in this setting.
-These findings underscore our hypothesis that exploitation and exploration are equally challenging and should be assessed independently to ensure an accurate evaluation.
+These findings underscore our hypothesis that exploitation and exploration are equally challenging, and they should be assessed independently to ensure an accurate evaluation.